kosatnkn/catalyst/README.md

 There is also an `openapi.yaml` file in `doc/api` directory that corresponds to the set of **Sample APIs** that are implemented.

-## Channels
+##
-In the context of `Catalyst` we use a concept called `Communication Channels` (simply channels) to define ways in which you can communicate with the microservice (do not confuse these with `channels` in `Go`, which is an entirely different thing).
+In the context of `Catalyst` we use a concept called `Transport mediums` to define ways in which you can communicate with the microservice.

-A `channel` in `Catalyst` is a package inside the **channels** directory.
-This package consists of all the logic needed to handle communication with the outside world.
+A package inside the `transport` directory consists of all the logic needed to handle communication with the outside world using one type of transport medium.

-Out of the box, `Catalyst` contain two such channels.
+Out of the box, Catalyst contain two such transport mediums.
 - `http` (to handle REST web requests)
 - `metrics` (to expose application metrics)

 What makes `Catalyst` a REST API is this `http` package which handles the complete lifecycle of REST web requests.
-### `http` Channel
+### `http` Transport Medium

-REST API is implemented in this channel.
+REST API is implemented in this package.

 Following is the request, response cycle executed when a request comes to a REST endpoint.
 ```text